 (1) In subsection (2) —

-“corresponding law” means a law of another State or Territory that corresponds with this Act.
+corresponding law means a law of another State or Territory that corresponds with this Act.

 (2) The Commissioner may also, by instrument in writing, designate as an inspector a person who under a corresponding law has functions similar to those of an inspector designated under section 9(1).